edbzn/blog/content/blog/data-store-service-angular/index.md

 }
 ```

-We are using a `BehaviorSubject` to store the current state and an `Observable` to expose it.
+We use a `BehaviorSubject` to store the current state and an `Observable` to publicly expose data.

 > The BehaviorSubject holds the value that needs to be shared with other components.
 These components subscribe to the observable without the ability to change the value.